 Difference between cat6 and cat7

-CAT6a Cable vs CAT7 Cable
+CAT6a vs CAT7 Cable - Choosing the Right Option

 Should I use Cat6A or Cat7?